 Have some cool summer fun with this colorful ice cube painting activity!
 Kiddos of all ages will enjoy this neat process art using ice cubes!
-If you’re looking for a new art project for outdoor art or for any time of the year, why not try painting with ice!
-Find out how to make paint for ice painting below for an easy to set up art project for kids!
+Find out how to make paint for ice painting below for an easy-to-set-up art project for kids!

 Painting With Ice

-Painting with ice is a MUST try art project for kids.
-It works as well for toddlers, as it does with teens so you can include the whole family in the fun.
-Ice cube painting is also budget-friendly making it perfect for large groups and classroom projects!
+Painting with ice is a must-try art project for kids.
+It works as well for toddlers as it does with teens, so you can include the whole family in the fun.
+Ice cube painting is also budget-friendly and perfect for large groups and classroom projects!

-Ice paints glide so smoothly over the paper like watercolors once they get going.
-Perfect for a hot day!
+Once they get going, ice paints glide smoothly over the paper like watercolors—perfect for a hot day!

-We will show you how to make your own colorful ice paints which are easy to use outside and just as easy to clean up.
-You can even lay down a plastic shower curtain underneath the project for clean up in a snap.
+We will show you how to make colorful ice paints, which are easy to use outside and just as easy to clean up.
+You can even lay a plastic shower curtain underneath the project to clean it up quickly.
 Art is all about getting a little messy anyway!

 FREE Printable Outdoor Art Activities Guide